-California law requires children under the age of 2 to ride in a REAR-FACING car seat in the back seat.
-The American Academy of Pediatrics recommends that children remain in a rearfacing car seat until they reach the top height or weight limit allowed by the car seat manufacturer.
-Most children will outgrow an infant carrier seat before age 1.
-The next step is a convertible seat, which starts out rear-facing and converts to a forward-facing seat when the child reaches the upper height or weight limits.
+Children under the age of 2 are required to ride in a REAR-FACING car seat in the back seat; as recommended by the American Academy of Pediatrics.
+Car seat manufacturers recommend that children remain in a rearfacing car seat until they reach the top height or weight limit allowed.
+Rear-facing is the safest way to ride.
+Once your child outgrows the rear-facing car seat, your child is ready to travel in a forward-facing car seat with a harness and tether.

-Car Seat Installation Tips - Once a child is placed in the car seat, be sure that the harness straps are snug and cannot be pinched, that the chest clip is at armpit level, and that the car seat is tightly secured and does not move more than an inch from side to side.
+CAR SEAT INSTALLATION TIPS - Once a child is placed in the car seat, be sure that the harness straps are snug and can not be pinched between your thumb and forefinger, that the chest clip is at armpit level, and that the car seat is tightly secured and does not move more than an inch from side to side.
 For rear-facing car seats, the harness straps are even with or below the shoulder and when the car seat is forward facing, the harness straps are even with or above the shoulders.